 The Battle of Vittorio Veneto was fought from 24 October-3 November 1918, near Vittorio Veneto, a part the Italian Front of World War I. The Italian victory marked the end of the war on the Italian Front, secured the dissolution of the Austro-Hungarian Empire and was chiefly instrumental in ending the First World War less than two weeks later.
 (Wikipedia)

 The grave registration document (CWGC) shows that George Henry Cole died of influenza, a victim of the epidemic that swept Europe at that time.
-He was with 1034 Labour Company of the Warwickshires and is buried in a grave with the inscription:
+He was with 1034 Labour Company of the Labour Corps at the time of death, and is buried in a grave with the inscription:

 “ONE OF THE BRIGHTEST, ONE OF THE BEST,

 George Henry Cole was descended from the Cole family of Hennock.His father, George Herbert Cole married Ellen Elizabeth Dist in 1895.
 They lived at Cockington and then moved to St Marychurch, Torquay.